-In this section you’ll find employment agreements and other information about employing staff in state and state-integrated schools in New Zealand.
+This page contains information about employment agreements and employing staff in state and state-integrated schools in New Zealand.

 Download and read previous expired collective agreements.